-

 Claymore replied to Claymore's topic in EP91 Progress Blogs

 Wierd about the stock 4efte fuel pressure at idle.
 Is the 3 bar recorded with the vac line connected or disconnected?
 Most say idle pressure is 2.4 bar.
 If that's with vac connected it seems about right for 3 bar vac line disconnected.
 And yes, I knew there was a point where the pressure increase has a detrimental effect on flow, also worries about the affect on pattern too.
 If I can figure out the gauge plumbing with extra banjo and twin feed bolt I'll let you know the pressure results.
 Trying not to worry about it.
 Lol.
-If the Kemso is questionable just bin it, twin -
+If the Kemso is questionable just bin it, twin Wally's for the win! -

 Claymore's sleeper 4efe+t-t+t build (R.I.P. the Nanza)